abijitj/cse145-particle-transformer/README.md

 # Technical Materials

-### Dataset
+## Dataset
-We have a large particle jets dataset used for training and testing by downloading from [website](https://zenodo.org/records/6619768), it is a large dataset with more than 200GB Jets data.
+We have a large particle jets dataset used for training and testing by downloading from [website](https://zenodo.org/records/6619768), it is a large dataset with more than 200GB Jets data which takes 7-12 hours to download.

-### Reference Models Used
+## Reference Models Used
 - [Partile Transformer](https://github.com/jet-universe/particle_transformer)
 - [weaver-core](https://github.com/hqucms/weaver-core)
 - [Nano-GPT](https://github.com/karpathy/nanoGPT)

-### Methods
+## Methods

 #### 1. Retrain the model
-In this section, we download the large particle jets dataset to train the P article Transformer model that was implemented using PyTorch...
+In this section, we download the large particle jets dataset to train the Particle Transformer model that was implemented using PyTorch...

-#### 2. Practice translation from PyTorch to TensorFlow
-In this section, we trying to get familiar with the transformer model, so we reimplement a transformer called nanoGPT that is

-#### Retain model records
  - Result 1 - final ACC = 0.834:
    epoch = 2
    ![image](https://github.com/abijitj/cse145-particle-transformer/assets/79886525/1ff3ad89-5ea9-44ce-849b-adb590289140)